Podcast Starter Kit: 7 Things You Need in 2023

 A Separate Audio Interface

-If you are looking for top-quality audio, you might consider using a separate audio interface.
+If you want top-quality audio, consider using a separate audio interface.

 A USB audio interface can be an excellent option for those who want to record high-quality audio without breaking the bank.